Zero Trust and VPNs: NOT Mutually Exclusive

 Zero trust means always authenticating identity and never using the network as a boundary.
 With zero trust you need to authenticate everyone whether they are in the office using the corporate network or out of the office.
 A way to do this with Access Server is to require that everyone use the VPN to access sensitive resources — regardless of whether they are in the office or working remotely.

-OpenVPN Access Server can be configured to allow LDAP Active Directory authentication: from there you can apply specific settings to your Access Server users to determine who can log on, and what information they can access.
+Access Server can be configured to allow LDAP Active Directory authentication: from there you can apply specific settings to your Access Server users to determine who can log on, and what information they can access.
 By configuring Access Server to allow LDAP, you are taking the control of your network into your own hands — which is exactly where it should be.

-You can configure your Windows Server running an Active Directory so that OpenVPN Access Server can connect to it and use the objects in the directory for authentication.
+You can configure your Windows Server running an Active Directory so that Access Server can connect to it and use the objects in the directory for authentication.
 Through this, you can:

 • enable SSL to ensure a secure link between Access Server and the Active Directory server